-We offer a fantastic customer service and always out our client’s needs at the forefront of everything we do.
+We offer fantastic customer service and always put our client’s needs at the forefront of everything we do.
 We are a hard-working and reliable team, always doing everything we can to build our clients a really strong case, keeping them updated and informed all the way.

-If you want to successfully claim horse riding injury compensation, you really could not ask for a better firm to do this for you on your behalf.
+For horse riding accident claims, you really could not ask for a better firm to do this for you on your behalf.

-If you have been injured in a RTA because of a horse more information on how to claim compensation for a road traffic accident can be found here.
+If you have been injured in an RTA because of a horse more information on how to claim compensation for a road traffic accident can be found here.

 This is the government site that gives the rules of the Highway Code regarding riding horses on the road.

-The Royal Society for the Prevention of Accidents (ROSPA) have put together this guide to offer advice regarding safety whilst riding horses on the road.
+The Royal Society for the Prevention of Accidents (ROSPA) has put together this guide to offer advice regarding safety whilst riding horses on the road.

 Get in touch today.
 Whether you have sustained a minor injury or a serious injury, our helpline is here to help.